 The Bund had established several pro-Nazi training camps throughout the US during the 1930s, including Camp Nordland and Camp Bergwald in New Jersey, the Deutschhorst Country Club in Pennsylvania, Camp Highland in New York state and Camp Hindenberg in Grafton, Wisconsin.
-The boys performing the Nazi salute above are pictured at Camp Hindenburg, Wisconsin in 1934.
+The boys performing the Nazi salute above are pictured at Griggstown, New Jersey.

 Very little remains of these camps, although I came across a local New Jersey blog which claims remnants of Bergwald Camp in Hillside Park, Andover are an easy find.
 When the camp was on the verge of collapse, they reportedly invited the KKK to join forces with them.

-Eventually the camp required police protection from increased local animosity towards them and once the US joined the war in 1941, summer at Nazi camp was most definitely over.
+Eventually, the camp demanded police protection due to the “increased local animosity” towards them, but once the US joined the war in 1941, summer at Nazi camp was most definitely over.